aaslam-collab/New_York_Taxicab_BA_Forecast/README.md

 # 🔢 Data Source
 [New York City's open TLC Taxi Cab data set](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

-For SQL analysis, I used both Green and Yellow Janurary 2021 data for comparison purposes.
+For SQL analysis, I used both Green and Yellow January 2021 data for comparison purposes.
 For the model predictions, I used the Yellow data to make things simple.

 # 📚 Jupyter Notebook - Layout
 - **Inspection, Cleaning, Feature Engineering, and Data Exploration of Data**